Fornication/Arkays-Commandment/README.md

 ## Creating your Character

+Once you have finished the MCM setup, create your character in race menu.
+Be as creative as you want :D

 ### If you chose to use survival mods

 #### Sunhelm (Do This after character creation and you have spawned into the world.)